alob-mtc/Exercise-Tracker-App/README.md

-# Front-end app for the Exercise Tracker App
+# Front-end and Back-end app for the Exercise Tracker App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts